mzrimsek/server-config/README.md

 ## Networking

 Set up [Traefik](https://doc.traefik.io/traefik/) to reverse proxy traffic to Docker containers running various services.
 This stack creates the network that public traffic is routed through - any containers that need traffic routed to them must be on this network.
+Make sure to add DNS A entries to point subdomains at the correct IP address so Traefik can correctly route the traffic to each container as desired.

 * Configuration: Mount the ```traefik.yml``` file as a volume to ```/traefik.yml```.
 Organizing these configuration files into a folder is recommended but not necessary.